 You can’t see bacterial growth and harmful bacteria.
 Taking the time to bring your chicken to the right temperature properly is the best way to prevent infection.

 There is no simple answer to this question.
 It all depends on the various methods of defrosting chicken that we outlined below.
 Here we go over some of the fastest ways to defrost chicken with keeping your health and safety in mind.
 As with most things in life, the safest methods are not always the fastest way to thaw chicken.

 Safest Method: How to Thaw Chicken in the Refrigerator

-The safest method for thawing raw chicken is by placing it in the refrigerator.
+The safest method to thaw meat is placing it in the refrigerator.
 It’s the least risky one because it eliminates you from doing any work.
-The refrigerator takes the risk out of your chicken entering the Temperature Danger Zone.
+The refrigerator takes the risk out of your chicken breasts or thighs entering the Temperature Danger Zone.
 This thawing process takes time and involves planning.